ROCm/HIP/docs/understand/programming_model.rst

 .. _simt:

 .. figure:: ../data/understand/programming_model/simt.svg
-  :alt: Two large arrows pointing downward with blocks inside and ellipses
+  :alt: Image representing the instruction flow of a SIMT program.
+Two identical
-        between the arrows.
-Inside the arrows the same series of blocks with the following texts inside from top to bottom: "ADD", "DIV", "FMA", "FMA", "FMA" and "FMA".
+        arrows pointing downward with blocks representing the instructions inside and ellipsis between the arrows.
+The instructions represented in the arrows are, from top to bottom: ADD, DIV, FMA, FMA, FMA and FMA.

   Instruction flow of the sample SIMT program.